School Science Lessons

 You must exhale a huge burst of breath to suddenly increase the inside air pressure.

-The Bernoulli effect of the reduction of in air pressures at right angles to the air stream flow direction caused by the movement of air around the egg and the increased air pressure will push the egg out of the bottle.
+The Bernoulli effect of the reduction of in air pressures at right angles to the air stream flow direction caused by the movement of air around the egg and the increased air pressure will push the egg out of

 Some people can catch the egg in their mouth then eat it!